I hope you had a great break and are ready to get back down to business this week with some rested legs!

-Right now, the weather in Utrecht is looking similar to what we have had in London, which is good (not including this week which is COLD!).
-So low-40s F/4-7 C is what is predicted a few days before the race, subject to change of course.
+Right now, the weather in Milan is looking a bit warmer than what we have had in London, but not too warm.
+So mid to upper-40s F/7-10 C is what is showing now for the race time starts about 2 weeks before the race, subject to change of course, and then warming up during the race.
 You should be trying out what you think you might wear on the race over the next week or so.
 Make sure nothing rubs the wrong way, think about layers, etc. Some people will buy a cheap outer layer that they plan to toss when they get hot so they don’t have to carry it.
 So think about whether you care if something is tied around your waist.
 My beginner year, I bought that cheap layer but I realized during the race that I was so used to having something around my waist that I didn’t care, so I kept it.
 Everyone is different, but think about what might work for you.

 OK – for the run, don’t forget:

 - bring a gel if you have one

 - bring money/credit card for margaritas and breakfast burritos!